DebasisPaul/SOS.v01.doc/projectWorkflow.md

 - Retrieving Product data from our database & returning the data to the client blazor component.
 - Create DTO Model, dto is an objetc that defines how the data will be send over the network.
 - Create Class Library project
+- Using Repository Design Pattern To Abstract our data handling layout.
+Repositories are classes or component that encapsulate the logic required to access data sources.